cliftonleesps/team_tidy/README.md

 # Findings:

 ## Distribution of Collected Jobs
-From our analysis of over 227 jobs from three sources (Indeed, Stack Overflow, Linkedin)
+From our analysis, there are about 227 jobs from three sources (Indeed, Stack Overflow, Linkedin)

 ![Distribution by Source](https://github.com/cliftonleesps/team_tidy/blob/main/images/jobs_source.png)